by James Kraus

 Unfortunately, both establishments are long gone as is the era that spawned them.
 Automobiles and motorsports are rarely discussed these days at America’s finer restaurants, watering holes and country clubs, and it would be a rare New Yorker that would recognize Jenson Button, Sébastien Loeb or David Brabham if they happened by.
 On the other hand, international motorsport is now big business; who has time to relax?
 Today, little love is lost between competing drivers and few would have an inkling to sit down together to unwind, break bread and share a bottle.

-Jacques Vaucher, Joe Buzzetta, Nancy J. Buzzetta
+Thanks To: Jacques Vaucher, Joe Buzzetta, Nancy J. Buzzetta